codebycase/algorithms-java/questions.md

 ## Pending

+- Top visited websites:
+  - Publish WebsiteViewed event to a queue (ActiveMQ)
-- Top visited websites: each website maintain a HitCounter
+  - Each website maintain a HitCounter
+  - In-memory datastore

 ## Problems - From Liqun